 How to Create a MultiBoot USB Flash Drive from Linux: Multisystem is an awesome tool created by LiveUSB.info, that works similar to our Windows based MultiBootISOs USB creator, but was created for use within Linux.
 It also uses Grub2 instead of Grub Legacy, and can be run from within Ubuntu Linux to create a Custom Multiboot UFD containing your favorite Bootable Live Linux Distributions.

-Easily put Bitdefender Rescue CD on a USB Flash Drive: Bitdefender Rescue CD is a free bootable anti virus scanner created by Bitdefender and based on the Knoppix Linux Operating System.
+How to easily put Bitdefender Rescue CD on a USB Flash Drive.
+Bitdefender Rescue CD is a free bootable anti virus scanner that is based on the Knoppix Linux Operating System.
 It can be used to independently scan your computer for viruses, and then remove those threats if necessary.
-In the following section, we show you one way to quickly put Bitdefender Rescue CD on a USB Flash Drive by using our Universal USB Installer from Windows.
+In the following section, we show you one way to quickly put it on a USB Flash Drive from Windows.

 Put Lucid Puppy on a USB Flash Drive in Windows.
-In the following section I will show you one way to put Lucid Puppy “Lupu” on a USB Flash Drive from within Windows by using our Universal USB Installer.
+In the following section I will show you one way to put Lucid Puppy “Lupu” on a USB Flash Drive from within Windows by using YUMI.
 Lucid Puppy, coordinated by Barry Kauler is made from a combination of Woof and Canonical’s Ubuntu Lucid Lynx release.
-Although cram packed with popular features, this Linux distribution remains small, weighing in at only 128MB.
+Although cram packed with popular features, this Linux distribution remains lightweight and small.
+Weighing in at only 128MB.

-Run GParted from a USB Flash Drive using Windows and our Universal USB Installer to complete the task.
+Run GParted from a USB Flash Drive using Windows to complete the task.
 GParted is a popular graphical partition editor headed by Curtis Gedak.
 This powerful tool that can be used to create, reorganize, and or delete disk partitions.
 Other Key features include the ability to create multiple partitions, enable or disable the boot flag, Resize a partition, format, and much more.
 GParted supports ext2/ext3/ext4, FAT16/FAT32, hfs/hfs+, linux-swap, NTFS, reiserfs/4, ufs, xfs file systems.
 And can also detect RAID devices.